 We promote eco-friendly farming techniques that are tailored to local environments and designed to improve food security and nutrition, helping communities sustainably manage water and other natural resources.
+Here's a snapshot of some of the impact our teams and partners were able to accomplish in just one year:

 The UN estimates that 70% of disasters are now climate related.
 By 2030, climate change could force more than 100 million people into extreme poverty.
 By that same year, half the world’s population is expected to live in a water-stressed area.